QQrex/PyCitySchools/README.md

 >Cell 2 - Sort per school summary Dataframe by '% over all passing' for bottom schools

 We can also create a DataFrame of average reading and math scores per school base on school grades.
 We first need to create a DataFrame for each grade level.

 ![gradeDFs](https://github.com/QQrex/School_District_Analysis/blob/main/Resources/Dataframes%20for%20grade%20levels.PNG)

-Next we find the average math and reading scores score for each grades level DataFrame.
+Next, we find the average math and reading scores score for each grades level DataFrame.
 We can use groupby school to create a Series of averages scores per school.

 ![groupby](https://github.com/QQrex/School_District_Analysis/blob/main/Resources/average%20group%20by%20grade.PNG)

 After we find all the average scores per school, by grade level.
 We will need to put them into a DataFrame.